Universal sectors in superconformal defects: Universal sectors in BPS line defects

 We now turn to the case of $1/2$ BPS Wilson lines in $\cN=2$ gauge theories, investigated in \cite{Gimenez-Grau:2019hez}, where we examine the possible presence of universal sectors in the displacement supermultiplet four-point functions.
 These theories are characterized by the preserved $\osp(4^*\vert 2)$ subalgebra of the ambient $\su(2,2\vert 2)$ superconformal algebra in $4d$.
 Accordingly, the defect operators are classified by the quantum numbers of the preserved bosonic subalgebra, namely $\so(2,1)_{\text{conf}},\oplus \su(2)_{\text{rot}} \oplus \su(2)_{\cR}$.

 Among the examples studied so far, this is the first case in which the third condition is not satisfied, since the explicit analysis shows that $\cD \in \cD \times \cD$.

-Nevertheless, as discussed in subsection \ref{subsec: Correlators of the displacement multiplet}, one may still expect that some universal subsectors can be identified if, by symmetry constraints, some of the three-point functions of the individual components vanishes.
+Nevertheless, as discussed in Sec. \ref{subsec: Correlators of the displacement multiplet}, one may still expect that some universal subsectors can be identified if, by symmetry constraints, some of the three-point functions of the individual components vanish.
 Indeed, it turns out that this is the case, leaving room for universal structures to emerge.

 As before, we begin by analyzing the displacement supermultiplets.
 To make the comparison clearer, we shall again draw a parallel with the $1/2$ BPS Wilson line in $\cN=4$ SYM.
 From \cite{Agmon:2020pde}, the displacement multiplets are specified by